cloudflare/cloudflare-docs/content/workers/learning/integrations/_index.md

 Cloudflare Workers offers several types of integrations, including:

 * [Databases](/workers/platform/integrations/databases/): Cloudflare Workers can be easily integrated with a variety of databases, including SQL and NoSQL databases.
 This allows you to store and retrieve data from your databases directly from your Cloudflare Workers code.
-* [APIs](/workers/platform/integrations/apis/): Cloudflare Workers can be used to easily integrate with other APIs, allowing you to access and use the data and functionality exposed by those APIs in your own code.
+* [APIs](/workers/platform/integrations/apis/): Cloudflare Workers can be used to integrate with external APIs, allowing you to access and use the data and functionality exposed by those APIs in your own code.
 * [Third-party services](/workers/platform/integrations/external-services/): Cloudflare Workers can be used to integrate with a wide range of third-party services, such as payment gateways, authentication providers, and more.
-This makes it easy to use these services in your Cloudflare Workers code.
+This makes it possible to use these services in your Cloudflare Workers code.

 ## How to Use Integrations